ivankrauseza/ci-project5b/README.md

 - Deployment Method: GitHub > 'ci-project5b'
 - Choose a branch to deploy 'main'
 - Deploy Manually

-# Media
-Determine what systems to use to manage media files.

 # References / Walkthrough / Credits